Svdakker/ip-sogyo/README.md

 # Installation instructions

-To use this project, clone the repository:
+To use this project, clone the repository and change into the project root directory:

 ```
-git clone git@git.sogyo.nl:svdakker/individual-project.git
+git clone git@github.com:Svdakker/ip-sogyo.git
 ```

 Build the project using the gradle wrapper: